epics-modules/Dante/docs/source/index.rst

      - DantePollTime
      - The time between polls when reading completion status, MCA mapping data, and list mode data from the driver.
        0.01 second is a reasonable value that will provide good response and resource utilization.
+   * - PresetReal
+     - ao
+     - MCA_PRESET_REAL
+     - Sets the preset real time.
+Set this to 0 to count forever in MCA mode or List mode.
    * - EraseStart
      - bo
      - N.A.
      - Processing this record starts acquisition for all boards in the selected CollectMode.
+   * - StartAll
+     - bo
+     - MCA_START_ACQUIRE
+     - Processing this record starts acquisition for all boards in the selected CollectMode.
+This record should not be used by higher-level software, it is processed by EraseStart.
    * - MCAAcquireBusy
      - busy
      - N.A.